18342860904/haonan-wang628.github.io/_pages/about.md

 ---
 permalink: /
-title: "Haonan Wang's personal website"
+title: "Haonan Wang's personal website

+About me and thanks for watching my personal website, welcome to visit!"
 excerpt: "About me and thanks for watching my personal website, welcome to visit!"
 author_profile: true
 redirect_from: